YuukanOO/uniformcss.com/get-started/fundamentals/api-functions.md

 This function has access to both **colors** and **gradient** map values, however these sets can also be queried seperately as well.

-For more information on which variants are available, visit <a class="hover:underline" href="/get-started/colors">colors</a>.
+For more information on which variants are available, visit <a class="hover.underline" href="/get-started/colors">colors</a>.

 ```bash
 fill()